40net-cloud/fortinet-oci-solutions/FortiGate/Active-Passive/Dual-AD/New-VCN/readme.md

 ```
 ## Deployment

 Following links are prepared to deploy FortiGate A/P cluster in Dual-AD.
-Since it is being forwarded to use OCI Stacks service, user should be logged in OCI Dashboard.
+Since buttons will be re-directing to use OCI Stacks service, user should be already logged into OCI Dashboard.

 ### Quick deployment using OCI Stacks service ###